momentum-design/momentum-design/packages/assets/utils/README.md

 ### Calculating Foreground Color

-We have created a utils function to calculate forground color.
-Use the following steps to run the static site to test the forground color and check its contrast ratio.
+We have created a utils function to calculate foreground color.
+Use the following steps to run the static site to test the foreground color and check its contrast ratio.
 Run `yarn` at the root level of momentum-design to install all the dependencies.
 Run `yarn utils dev` to start the local server.